 When you have everything arranged, be sure to promote your upcoming Christmas sweets sale through multiple channels, from email to social media posts to flyers.
 On the day of the sale, set up a donation box at the sale for individuals who may be interested in contributing more to your nonprofit’s cause.

 This Christmas fundraising idea can be a perfect addition to your sweets sale or an engaging standalone fundraising initiative.
 Enlist your staff and supporters to contribute special holiday recipes for your recipe book, then sell copies of the book on your website to raise funds and offer a thoughtful gift option for your supporters to buy this winter.

 You can also create eCards to help you maximize your recipe book marketing efforts.
 For instance, your nonprofit can add Christmas eCards to your website and encourage supporters to send them to their friends and family for free.
 In addition to their personalized messages, you can include a sample recipe from the cookbook and a link to purchase it online.

 To offer your supporters a more hands-on way to contribute to your mission, gather them together to bake in a holiday cookie-a-thon.
-Like other popular a-thons, this peer-to-peer Christmas fundraising idea leverages the personal networks of your supporters to spread awareness and acquire new support for your organization.
+Like other popular a-thons, this peer-to-peer Christmas fundraising idea leverages the personal networks of your supporters to acquire support for your organization.

-Once the cookies have come out of the oven, your nonprofit has several options, so take the time to determine what works best for your goals and needs.
-For instance, you can sell these to raise more funds or use them in a cookie eating contest to increase engagement.
+Once the cookies have come out of the oven, you can sell them to raise more funds or use them in a cookie-eating contest to increase engagement.

 Remember to have a CPR-certified volunteer or staff member present to ensure that your holiday eating contest runs smoothly and safely.
 To further engage your competitors and spectators, consider selling snacks and branded merchandise at the event as well.